DISCLAIMER: The following content may have some affiliate links in which I receive a commission from said links.

 Fen Die – What made this one standing fourth though it was supposed to be one of my most anticipated was its stupidity with dragging on and on about believing too much what the dreams were implying.
 YES, it could be true and could hint at the future.
 BUT I felt Fen Die relied so deeply on the dreams to tell her things or let her decide that it was way too pathetic for me to endure.
 Eddie and Esther still had great chemistry but the story was a bit weak to endure.
 Not to mention how the ending was a bit weak–to say the least.
 Though it was a happy ending and it did show how Wang Feng was able to see through their true love and let go but it was too much of a rush.

 Just to end this on a positive note, I really liked the ending theme song used for this part.
 Does that even count?
 LOL!
-The song is called “Bai Hu” aka “White Fox”, which really suited this kind of theme with the mystical settings.
-It is also included above for your enjoyment!
+The song is called “White Fox“, which really suited this kind of theme with the mystical settings.

-Seriously though, it would be nice to collect and watch and skip around and then snap some caps to do nice wallpapers or other types of graphics with since the costumes are nice–for the most part.
-And the scenery are equally mesmerizing.
+Seriously though, it would be nice to collect and watch and skip around and then snap some caps to do nice wallpapers or other types of graphics with since the costumes were nice–for the most part.
+And the scenery was equally mesmerizing.
 If only they had worked more on the plot development because like I said before, there were a lot of good ideas yet wasted with repetitive scenes or draggy formula.
 So recommended or not?
 If you’re curious, go ahead and hunt for it to watch.
 Or you could be collecting because you like the artist mentioned.
 BUT I wouldn’t recommend for the plot.
-The good thing is I saw on YesAsia you could buy the stories separately so you could try it out for yourself without having to buy it all.
+The good thing is I saw on YesAsia you could buy the stories separately so you could try it out for yourself without having to buy the whole set of stories.